pmoris/goscripts/README.md

 A ready to use `python` script to perform GO enrichment tests by inputting a list of uniprot_kb accession numbers, an ontology (`.obo`) file and a gene association (`.gaf`) file.

-The `go-tools` module contains further functionality to parse and manipulate `.obo` and `.gaf` files.
+The `goscripts` module contains further functionality to parse and manipulate `.obo` and `.gaf` files.
 E.g. retrieving parent/child terms by traversing the hierachy, remapping a given set of GO terms to a specified depth, etc.

+## Installation

+1) Download or clone this repository.
+2) Optionally: create a new virtual or conda environment before installing.
+3) From within the main directory (where `setup.py` resides), run the following command: `pip install .`.
+This will install the goscripts module as a python package.
+4) You can now use the stand-alone go enrichment testing script by invoking

+    go_enrichment_script

+on the command line.
+5) All additional functionality can be used in your own python scripts via an import statement:

+    import goscripts

 ## Usage

-    usage: go_enrichment_script.py [-h] [-b BACKGROUND] -s SUBSET -o OBO -g GAF [-O OUTPUTFILE]
+    usage: go_enrichment_script [-h] [-b BACKGROUND] -s SUBSET -o OBO -g GAF [-O OUTPUTFILE]
                                 [-n {all,biological_process,molecular_function,cellular_component}]
                                 [-m MINGENES] [-l TESTING_LIMIT] [-p THRESHOLD]